The Bias of the Consumer Vocabulary

-Before the twentieth century, the word “consumption” meant tuberculosis, and “consumer” was a non-entry in the lexicon of democracy.
-Now, parroting capitalists and their “economists,” even purportedly left-wing pundits label us “consumers,” treat all our off-the-job product-related activities as “consumption,”and tell us we live in a “consumer society” with a “consumer culture.”
+Before the twentieth century, the word “consumption” meant tuberculosis, and, outside the still-small realm of business and economics, “consumer” was a non-entry in the lexicon.
+Now, parroting capitalists and their “economists,” even purportedly left-wing pundits label us “consumers,” treat all our off-the-job product-related activities as “consumption,” and tell us we live in a “consumer society” with a “consumer culture.”

 But do we roll our cars off cliffs to see them explode?
 Do we scramble to pour our just-bought beverages out in the grocer’s parking lot?
 Do we rush home to smash our appliances with sledgehammers, then burn the sledgehammers in our fireplaces, then allow fire to burn down our houses, all to maximize our destruction — our consumption — of goods?